josecarneiro/lab-react-ironcontacts/README.md

 ### Iteration 1 | Display 5 Contacts

-Let's take a look at the starter code.
+Let's take a look at our starter code.

 Inside `src` folder, we can find `contacts.json`, a JSON file with the producer's contacts.
 Import this file and **create an array of the 5 first contacts** to use as your initial state.